basesnel/ecosolution-test/README.md

 # Test task from the company SOFTRIZEN

-This app was built with React as test from company SOFTRIZEN.
+This app was built with Create React App (https://create-react-app.dev/) as test from company SOFTRIZEN.

 ## Available operations for this task